Celts to the Creche: Day 2

 “One of her nuns perceived how angels brought her spirit to heaven and it glittered in the midst of the angels like the shining sun or a glossy new gown.
 The same nun heard at the same time as she departed the sound of a wonderful bell in the air and she also saw that angels raised against her spirit a very large and wonderful cross of Christ and it shone like a star of heaven.
 With such joy was St. Hilda’s spirit brought to the heavenly glory, where she now sees our Lord without end, whose will she did before as long as she was alive in the flesh.”

-Hilda was probably buried at Whitby and her relics later taken to Glastonbury.
-In Volume 1 of Dugdale’s Monasticon, it is recorded that Titus, the Abbot of Whitby when the Vikings destroyed it in 867, fled to Glastonbury with St. Hilda’s relics.
+Hilda was most likely buried at Whitby and her relics later taken to Glastonbury.
+In Volume 1 of Dugdale’s Monasticon, it is recorded that Titus, the Abbot of Whitby when the Vikings may have destroyed it in 867, fled to Glastonbury with St. Hilda’s relics.
 Hilda was succeeded as Abbess at Whitby by King Oswiu’s widow, Queen Eanflæd and their daughter Æfflæd, who was raised at Hartlepool and at Whitby.

 After the Norman conquest, Whitby was reestablished by monks from Evesham Abbey in 1074.
 It continued for another 500 years until Henry VIII had Whitby destroyed on December 14, 1539 at the Dissolution of the Monasteries.
 The ruins of the early Norman era abbey can be seen at Whitby, along with archaeological finds from the area in the museum there.
 In 1914, German battle cruisers shelled the ruins causing further damage to this historic place.
 Even though the monastery of Whitby is in ruins, the good works of St. Hilda still touch our lives today.